madebits/madebits.github.io/r/linux-csman.md

 This command will generate a random secret and encrypt it with the password (combined with any key files) and store it as *secret.bin* file.
 You will be asked for:

-* `sudo` password
+1. `sudo` password
-* for any key files to use.
+2. any key files to use.
 Key files can be specified in any order as paths one by one by pressing *Enter* key to confirm them.
 Use *Enter* key without a path to stop entering key files, or if you are not using key files press *Enter* key to skip entry (or use `-k` option not to be asked for key files).
-* password to encrypt the secret file.
+3. password to encrypt the secret file.

 To view back the used raw secret data (for fun) use: